 How can organizations effectively upskill manual testers to also handle automation tools?

 Provide training on automation frameworks, scripting languages, and tools like Selenium.
-Pair manual testers with automation experts and encourage hands-on practice through real-world projects to help them transition smoothly.
+To assist them move smoothly, pair manual testers with automation experts and inspire hands-on practice via real-world projects.

 Final Thoughts